YamilaTimmer/BVAL-java-application/README.md

 In case of any bugs or needed support, please open an issue [here](https://github.com/YamilaTimmer/methylation-java-app/issues).

 ## License
-This project is licensed under the ... license.
-See the LICENSE file for details.
+This project is licensed under GNU General Public License v3.0.
+See the [LICENSE file](https://github.com/YamilaTimmer/methylation-java-app/blob/main/LICENSE) for details.

 ## Sources